darugnaa/deployment-package-example/README.md

 An example on how to build [Kura] OSGi projects as Deployment Package.

 After cloning the repository run `./setup-pom.sh` (or `.\setup-pom.ps1` from Windows Powershell) to setup the local target repository and generate the main pom.xml.
 Then invoke Maven `mvn clean verify`.
 Happy deploy!
+Want to reuse your local copy of Kura workspace archive?
+Copy `pom.skeleton.xml` into `pom.xml` and replace CLONEPATH with your local folder containing the target-definition.

 # Tutorial
 This tutorial is about packaging some OSGi bundles into a single Deployment Package.
 This format is used by Kura to install new bundles at runtime, both locally (via Kura's web interface) and remotely (via MQTT using DEPLOY-V1 cloudlet).